Advertiser Disclosure

 I generally like all the one-ticket solution ETFs provided by the major ETF providers in Canada.

 In fact, iShares, BMO, and Horizons are currently beating Vanguard slightly on fees by up to 10 basis points (0.10%).
-Not much, but worth noting for the cost-conscious investor.
+It’s not much, but it’s worth noting for the cost-conscious investor.

-There are also some subtle differences between the different portfolio offerings by these providers.
+There are also some subtle differences between the portfolio offerings offered by these providers.

 For example, Vanguard’s fixed income consists of U.S., Canada, and international bonds, whereas for iShares, the fixed income component only consists of U.S. and Canadian bonds.
 You will also find some variations in how the different providers allocate their share of Canadian, U.S., and international equities.